 Abstract

 Global change challenges ecosystems in dry locations transformed by intensive human use.
-We analyzed resilience to drought of relict Mediterranean Quercus pyrenaica Willd. populations in the Southern Iberian Peninsula.
-Forest resilience to drought was analyzed in relation to historical records of land-use using dendroecological growth and greenness (EVI) as proxies for secondary and primary growth.
+Forest resilience to drought of relict Mediterranean Quercus pyrenaica Willd. populations in the Southern Iberian Peninsula was analyzed in relation to historical records of land-use using dendroecological growth of adult trees and greenness (EVI) as proxies for secondary and primary growth.

 The growth trends reflected a strong influence of land-use legacies (e.g. firewood extraction) in the current forest structure.
-Trees were highly sensitivity to drought and both primary and secondary growth expressed high resilience to drought events in the short- and the long-term.
+Trees were highly sensitive to moisture availability and both primary and secondary growth expressed high resilience to drought events in the short- and the long-term.
 The response to climate and resilience followed a water-stress gradient.
-Primary and secondary growth of more xeric populations (i.e. northern aspect) was less resilient to drought than that at more mesic sites.
-In addition, a positive growth trend matching the warming climate since the late 1970s was particularly evident in mesic high-elevation stands, but absent in the most xeric site.
+Primary and secondary growth were generally less resilient to drought in xeric than in mesic sites, whereas a positive growth trend matching the warming climate since the late 1970s was particularly evident in mesic (i.e. colder and more humid) high-elevation stands, but absent in the most xeric site.

-The species showed high resilience to drought despite being relict and at its rear-edge.
-Yet, the trees exhibited a variable response to the changing climate along a very short climatic gradient.
-The trees were more sensitive to water availability at most xeric sites whereas only the coldest and more humid stands exhibited a recent positive growth trend.
-Stand dynamics at the most xeric locations (i.e. the altitudinal rear-edge) needs to be monitored under future expected climatic scenarios bearing in mind that land-use legacies play a key role in stand dynamics.
+Adult trees of the studied species showed high resilience to drought despite being considered relict and at its rear-edge.
+Yet, the trees exhibited a variable response to the changing climate along a very short climatic gradient and showed that the ecological and geographical rear-edges do not need to meet today in forests with strong land-use legacies.
+Forest resilience including that of regeneration needs to be monitored at xeric locations (i.e. the low altitudinal rear-edge) under future expected climatic scenarios bearing in mind that land-use legacies play a key role in stand dynamics.

 Keywords